ayush268/GSoC_2018_Documentation/README.md

 - Thus, there was no change required to be made to the dialog, all the options will be retrieved from cups via CUPS API using the existing function.

+## Minor Changes

+- Added "libtool" as dependency to cpdb-libs in README.

 ## Repositories

 - [CUPS Backend](https://github.com/ayush268/cpdb-backend-cups)